 If you or your healthcare provider have contacted EPCLUSA Support Path and requested verification of your insurance coverage, you will receive verification of your benefits in a follow-up phone call from EPCLUSA Support Path within 24–48 hours.
 Your healthcare provider will receive a written benefit verification summary via fax within 48 hours.

 If you have questions, you should refer to your healthcare provider first.
-If you need additional support, you can call the EPCLUSA Education Line at 1-844-4-EPCLUSA (1-844-437-2587) Monday-Saturday.
+If you need additional support, you can call the EPCLUSA Education Line at 1-844-4-EPCLUSA (1-844-437-2587) Monday-Friday.

 If you and your healthcare provider decide EPCLUSA is right for you, your healthcare provider will submit your prescription directly to a specialty pharmacy.